Stereoscopic Universal Perturbations across Different Architectures and Datasets: Implementation Details

 \section{Implementation Details}

-We optimized our perturbations on the KITTI dataset \cite{geiger2012we} and evaluated them on the KITTI 2012, KITTI 2015 \cite{menze2015object}, and Scene Flow \cite{mayer2016large} stereo datasets.
-We could not obtain the computational resources to optimize perturbations at full image resolution ($376 \times 1240$), so we resized all images to $256 \times 640$ and adjusted disparity maps accordingly.
-Hence, the baseline errors in our results are slightly higher than those reported by the authors of AANet \cite{xu2020aanet}, DeepPruner \cite{duggal2019deeppruner}, and PSMNet \cite{chang2018pyramid}.
+\textbf{Datasets.} We optimize our perturbations on the KITTI dataset \cite{geiger2012we}, which contains $\approx$47K $376 \times 1240$ resolution stereo pairs of real-world outdoor driving scenarios.
+We evaluate them on the KITTI 2012, KITTI 2015 \cite{menze2015object}, and Scene Flow \cite{mayer2016large} stereo datasets using AANet \cite{xu2020aanet}, DeepPruner \cite{duggal2019deeppruner}, and PSMNet \cite{chang2018pyramid}.
+Due to computational limitations, we resize all images to $256 \times 640$ and adjusted disparity maps accordingly.
+Hence, the baseline error is slightly higher than those reported by each method.

+KITTI 2012 contains 194 stereo pairs with sparse ground-truth disparities.
+KITTI 2015 contains 200 stereo pairs with high quality ground-truth disparity maps.
+Images in both datasets have dimension $376 \times 1240$.
+Following the KITTI validation protocol, KITTI 2012 is divided into 160 for training and 34 for validation and KITTI 2015 is divided into 160 for training and 40 for validation.
+We do not use any samples from KITTI 2012 or KITTI 2015 to optimize our perturbations, and only evaluate on the validation sets.

+We demonstrate that our perturbations can generalize across datasets by testing them on Scene Flow \cite{mayer2016large} -- a synthetic dataset comprised of 35K training and 4370 testing $540 \times 960$ resolution images paired with ground-truth disparity maps.
+Like KITTI 2012 and 2015, we do not optimize our perturbations on Scene Flow and simply leverage their testing set, FlyingThings3D, in our evaluation.

 We used PyTorch to implement our approach.
 We employed the publicly available code and pretrained models of AANet, DeepPruner, and PSMNet.
 We note that while AANet and PSMNet released separate pretrained models for KITTI 2012 and KITTI 2015, DeepPruner released one model trained on both datasets.
 All three stereo networks released pretrained models for Scene Flow.
 We note that the pretrained model on Scene Flow of PSMNet, provided by the authors, did not reproduce the results in their paper.
 We obtained D1-error $> 30\%$ and EPE $> 4$px when running on the Scene Flow test set.
 This is a known issue in their code repository.
 Hence, we fine-tuned the pretrained PSMNet model on Scene Flow, lowering the baseline D1-error to 5.57\% and the EPE to 1.27px, and used this model for our experiments.
 We note that DeepPruner provided two model variants, DeepPruner-Best and DeepPruner-Fast.
 Additionally, AANet provided AANet and AANet+.
 We used AANet and DeepPruner-Best for all of our experiments.
 To analyze the robustness of semantic classes, we used the implementation and pretrained model of SDCNet \cite{zhu2019improving}, a segmentation network for driving scenes.